By: Savvy Pre-Med Staff

 If you want to stand out, try to save your more daring or creative responses for the “medical school journey” questions.

-Have any questions about the VITA and other medical school virtual interviews?
+Have any questions about medical school virtual interviews?
 Let us know in the comments below, and we’ll respond to you personally!